FUE (Follicular Unit Excision)

 Photo 6.
 7-Hair FUE graft harvested with the punch designed by Dr. Tsilosani

-FUE is by far the most common and popular method of hair transplantation due to its obvious advantages:
+FUE is currently the most widespread and popular hair transplant method, facilitated by its obvious advantages:

-1. With the FUE technique, there are no incisions or stitches on the donor area and therefore no linear scar remains.
-This allows the patient to wear a very short haircut if desired.
+1. The FUE method involves no incisions or sutures in the donor area and consequently leaves no linear scar, allowing the patient to wear a very short haircut if desired.

-2. FUE is much less invasive than FUT, thus the postoperative period is more comfortable for the patients.
+2. The FUE technique is undoubtedly less invasive than FUT, and the post-operative period is more comfortable for patients compared to the FUT method.

-3. With FUE follicular units can be harvested not just from the back of the head, but also from other parts of the body (chest, beard, groin, legs, etc.).
-This becomes extremely valuable when there is a poor donor supply on the back of the head.
+3. The FUE method allows for harvesting hair not only from the back of the head but also from other body parts (chest, beard, groin, legs, etc.) when there is little hair on the back of the head.

 However, the FUE technique also has many disadvantages:

-1. Despite the lack of a linear scar on the back of the head, we cannot call FUE a completely “scarless” technique.
-After the FUE procedure, dot-like micro scars remain in the places where grafts were harvested.
-Since the hair won’t grow in these micro scars, the hair density on the back of the head naturally decreases, and with large-scale hair transplants (harvesting 5000 grafts and more), depletion of the donor area or scarring may occur (see photos 7 and 8).
+1. Although the FUE procedure does not leave a linear scar on the back of the head, it cannot be called a scarless technique.
+After the FUE procedure, in the donor area where follicular units are extracted, tiny micro-scars remain where hair will no longer grow.
+The density at the back of the head naturally decreases, and with large-scale hair transplants (extraction of 5000 grafts or more), donor area depletion or continuous scarring often occurs (see photos 7 and 8).

 img